-- AGEC majors cannot do an AGEC minor - Agribusiness majors cannot do a BUSI minor - We highly recommend that students planning to take AGEC 424 should avoid taking more than 12-13 hours in that semester - Students planning to take AGEC 424 should consider taking AGEC 324 prior to this course if possible - Students that need to take ECON 323 and STAT 303 for their degree should try to avoid taking these classes in the same semester. - Pay attention to the AGEC 317 prerequisite order (prerequisites may not be taken concurrently, so students will want to complete them in a timely manner in order to graduate by planned semester). - core.tamu.edu displays the list of acceptable options for the core coursework categories - The "Template" and "Pre-Req Check" tabs in the degree planner has a lot of helpful notes for arranging your coursework
+- AGEC majors cannot do an AGEC minor - Agribusiness majors cannot do a BUSI minor - Financial Planning majors cannot minor in Financial Planning - We highly recommend that students planning to take AGEC 424 should avoid taking more than 12-13 hours in that semester - Students planning to take AGEC 424 should consider taking AGEC 324 prior to this course if possible - Students that need to take ECON 323 and STAT 303 for their degree should try to avoid taking these classes in the same semester. - Pay attention to the AGEC 317 prerequisite order (prerequisites may not be taken concurrently, so students will want to complete them in a timely manner in order to graduate by planned semester). - core.tamu.edu displays the list of acceptable options for the core coursework categories - The "Template" and "Pre-Req Check" tabs in the degree planner has a lot of helpful notes for arranging your coursework - Want to avoid lines?
+The best time to visit with your academic advisor is in February and October!

-Use this list of departments to begin your search (and always be sure to check prerequisites and restrictions to make you are able to take the classes you are thinking about!)
+Use this list of subjects to begin your search (and always be sure to check prerequisites and restrictions to make you are able to take the classes you are thinking about!)

+- Agricultural Leadership (ALED)

 - Agricultural Communications and Journalism (AGCJ)

 - Agricultural Systems Management (AGSM)

 - Animal Science (ANSC)

 - Bioenvironmental Sciences (BESC)

 - Dairy Science (DASC)

+- Ecology and Conservation Biology (ECCB)

 - Entomology (ENTO)

 - Food Science and Technology (FSTC)

 - Forensic Investigative Sciences (FIVS)

 - Horticulture (HORT)

+- Hospitality, Hotel Management, and Tourism (HMGT)

-- Nutrition and Food Science (NFSC)
+- Nutrition (NUTR)

 - Poultry Science (POSC)

+- Rangeland, Wildlife and Fisheries Management (RWFM)

 - Recreation, Park and Tourism Sciences (RPTS)

-- Renewable Natural Resources (RENR)

 - Soil and Crop Sciences (SCSC)

-- Veterinary Integrative Biosciences (VIBS)

-- Veterinary Large Animal Clinical Sciences (VLCS)

-- Veterinary Pathobiology (VTPB)

-- Veterinary Physiology and Pharmacology (VTPP)

-- Wildlife and Fisheries Sciences (WFSC)

-things to Know
+Things to Know